BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 The configurator is initialized with a closure that configures a cell with a given item.

 {: .box-note}
-*The configurator enforces a naming convention on table view cells to have their reusable identifiers and nib names to match the name of the class.*
+*The configurator enforces a naming convention on table view cells to have their reusable identifiers and nib names to match the name of their class.*

 Method `registerCells(in:)` is one of particular interest.
 It registers cells by nib (if exists) or by class, encapsulating the knowledge of how table view cell is initialized.